Kopselek/devops-academy-team-a-infra-repo/monitoring/README.txt

  - Remember that ports have to be unlocked
  - you need docker installed on machine that will host prometheus and grafana

+Export:
+During export, enable the "Export for sharing externally" option to remove installation-specific references, making it easier to import the dashboard into another Grafana setup.
+This ensures the dashboard is universally compatible, enhancing flexibility in monitoring configurations across different environments.

+New machine:
+If you create a new machine, remember about changing ip's in dashboard-provider.json.
+Don't change the port in this file.